Ijnaka22len/AIDrawPen/README.md

 ## Usage
 Once the application is running, the user can:

 - Use the drawing pen to draw shapes.
 View the progress and feedback for each drawing session.
 Navigate through the application to see historical data and details.

-About Page
-Project Information
+## Project Information
-Project Name: AiDrawPen
+- Project Name: AIDrawPen
-Goal: Designing AiDrawPen: A Wireless Gesture-Based Drawing Pen for Kids' Rehabilitation.
+- Goal: Designing AIDrawPen: A Wireless Gesture-Based Drawing Pen for Kids' Rehabilitation.
-Description: This project is aimed at creating a fun and interactive way for children to undergo rehabilitation exercises using a gesture-based drawing pen.
+- Description: This project is aimed at creating a fun and interactive way for children to undergo rehabilitation exercises using a gesture-based drawing pen.
 By making the rehabilitation process engaging, it helps children to participate more actively and achieve better outcomes.

-Author
+## Author
-This application was developed by [Leonel A.], a passionate software developer with a keen interest in creating tools that enhance productivity and creativity.
+This application was developed by `Leonel A.`, a passionate software developer with a keen interest in creating tools that enhance productivity and creativity.
 With a background in mobile app development and a commitment to improving children’s health and rehabilitation, [Your Name] brings together the best of both worlds to deliver a unique and useful application.

 ## Contributing

-We welcome contributions to AiDrawPen.
+We welcome contributions to AIDrawPen.
 If you have an idea for a feature or find a bug, please open an issue or submit a pull request.
 Follow these steps to contribute:

 1. Fork the repository.
 2. Create a new branch: `git checkout -b feature-name`